LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to

-The drastic shift toward group-based anti-solidarity over the last three years is insufficiently explained by recent literature.
-Partially, it may be that politicians from CDU/CSU and FDP take over populist rhetoric from AfD politicians who entered parliament since then \parencite{Esguerra2023Accommodation}.
-However,\citet{Lewandowsky2022} and \citet{kesting2018discourse} did not observe effects of the AfD entering parliament on polarization, the use of populist language, or discourse quality.
-We also note that the first shift toward group-based anti-solidarity already occurred \emph{before} the AfD enters parliament in 2017.
-Alternatively, it may be that CDU/CSU and FDP respond to an overall right-wing shift in the German population \parencite{Zick2023} by appealing to voters with anti-migration rhetoric and thereby providing a more moderate (but still anti-solidarity) alternative to the AfD.
-Overall, we cannot establish a full explanation but encourage further research into this striking and rapid trend. \item[The center-left SPD] also exhibits a spike in compassionate solidarity in 2014 and a slow decline in solidarity towards more group-based anti-solidarity (ca.\ 20\% in 2024).
-Part of this is explained by mis-classifications of Llama-3.3-70B because SPD speakers often cite anti-solidarity stances of other parties (especially AfD) and these citations are mis-classified as anti-solidarity by the speaker \ak{(see Example 23 where an SPD speaker cites AfD proposals putting foreigners under general suspicion in order to criticize them).} However, there are also samples where SPD speakers refer positively to their own policies having enabled deportations of declined asylum seekers or the difficulties associated with managing migration, similar to the frames of CDU/CSU and FDP speakers \ak{(see Example 24 ).}
+The shift toward \emph{compassionate and} \emph{group-based anti-solidarity} over the last three years is insufficiently explained by recent literature.
+One possibility is that CDU/CSU and FDP adopted populist rhetoric from AfD after 2017 \citep{esguerra2023accommodation}.
+However, \citet{Lewandowsky2022} and \citet{kesting2018discourse} did not observe effects of the AfD entering parliament on polarization, the use of populist language, or discourse quality.
+Notably, the first shift occurred even \emph{before} the AfD entered parliament.
+Alternatively, it may be that CDU/CSU and FDP respond to an overall right-wing shift in the German population \citep{Zick2023}, appealing to voters with anti-migration rhetoric and thereby providing a more moderate (but still anti-solidarity) alternative to the AfD.
+Overall, our findings encourage further research into this striking and rapid trend.

+\item[The center-left SPD] shows predominantly \emph{compassionate solidarity}, with a spike in 2020, and is closely followed by \emph{group-based solidarity}, which gains prominence post-2019, and almost taking over in 2025.
+This is consistent with the party's humanitarian commitments and stronger emphasis on integration \citep{orhan2025intra}.
+Additionally, exchange-based solidarity is present, at times reaching around 20\%.
+In line with this perspective, SPD has repeatedly framed Germany as an \de{Einwanderungsland}{country of immigration} and supported immigration policies aimed at attracting qualified workers to meet labor market demands \citep{SPD2021}.
+However, there are also instances where SPD speakers \ak{express \emph{anti-solidarity} by} referring positively to their own policies having enabled deportations of declined asylum seekers or the difficulties associated with managing migration, similar to the frames of CDU/CSU and FDP speakers (see \exref{20240912-bt-20-185-00868} ).